-- 1 leading role in multilateral organizations such as the - 2 OECD, UNCTAD, and APEC.
-Through these organizations - 3 and the networks I mentioned earlier, the FTC has - 4 participated in developing important international - 5 best practices such as the ICN's recommended practices - 6 regarding merger notification and review and the OECD - 7 Council recommendation on consumer protection and e- - 8 commerce. - 9 During tomorrow's hearings, we will turn a - 10 critical eye toward the FTC's work in these bodies and - 11 discuss the strengths and weaknesses of policy - 12 approaches based on soft law.
-We will also look at - 13 the impact of different legal regimes and cultures on - 14 policy and enforcement.
-Our panels will look at other - 15 effective ways for agencies to cooperate on policy. - 16 Through our Technical Assistance Program, - 17 for example, the FTC engages with newer counterpart - 18 agencies, sharing our expertise and our experience. - 19 The FTC's International Fellows Program, authorized by - 20 the SAFE WEB Act, complements the agency's technical - 21 assistance.
-Over the past 12 years, the FTC has - 22 hosted 83 fellows from 34 jurisdictions around the - world. - As part of these hearings, we intend to - 25 explore whether there is more the FTC could and should
+1 leading role in multilateral organizations such as the 2 OECD, UNCTAD, and APEC.
+Through these organizations 3 and the networks I mentioned earlier, the FTC has 4 participated in developing important international 5 best practices such as the ICN's recommended practices б regarding merger notification and review and the OECD 7 Council recommendation on consumer protection and e-8 commerce.

+9 During tomorrow's hearings, we will turn a critical eye toward the FTC's work in these bodies and 10 11 discuss the strengths and weaknesses of policy 12 approaches based on soft law.
+We will also look at the impact of different legal regimes and cultures on 13 policy and enforcement.
+Our panels will look at other 14 15 effective ways for agencies to cooperate on policy.
+16 Through our Technical Assistance Program, 17 for example, the FTC engages with newer counterpart agencies, sharing our expertise and our experience.
+18 The FTC's International Fellows Program, authorized by 19 the SAFE WEB Act, complements the agency's technical 20 assistance.
+Over the past 12 years, the FTC has 21 hosted 83 fellows from 34 jurisdictions around the 22 world.
+23 be doing to promote sound consumer protection, privacy, and competition policy internationally.
+The final panel will focus on the FTC's international engagement in the changing global world, providing an opportunity for input on the most important enforcement international policy issues that the FTC faces today.

+As part of these hearings, we intend to explore whether there is more the FTC could and should